christensenacademy/christensen-academy/modules/web-design-and-development-intro/challenges/quiz.md

 4. Explain the parts of the following URL: `http://en.wikipedia.org/wiki/Computer`
 3. Agree or Disagree: The only people that need to know about Web Standards are browser vendors.
 Explain your answer thoroughly.
 4. What do HTML, CSS, and JavaScript do?
 Provide a brief summary.
 5. If you had already written some HTML webpages, how might you actually get them on the Internet?
+Force your explanation to fit into a 3-step process.